PierBover/svelte-rollup-code-splitting-example/README.md

 # Svelte + Rollup code splitting example

-This is a little example on how to configure Svelte and Rollup for code splitting and dynamic imports with `import()`.
+This is a little example on how to configure Svelte and Rollup for code splitting and dynamic imports using `import()`.

 I've left the `dist/bundle` folder so you can see the result of the build.